paidinesh7/dineshpai.in/content/blog/Tariff tantrum.md

 The examples are telling,

-China has treated energy self-reliance as a central pillar for over 25 years—first improving efficiency, then shifting to green energy, and now emphasising indigenous production.
+China has treated energy self-reliance as a central pillar for over 25 years, first improving efficiency, then shifting to green energy, and now emphasising indigenous production.
 Today, renewables supply nearly 38% of China’s electricity, up from less than 20% in 2000.
 Many bets worked, some, like real estate, failed spectacularly.

 The US seeded its tech dominance in the 1950s—1970s through massive public investment in defence and space, creating foundational technologies like semiconductors and the Internet.